MicheleGrieco/BlockLite/README.md

 print(isValidTxn({u'Alice': -4, u'Bob': 3,'Lisa':2}, state)) # Not valid
 ```

-Each block contains a batch of transactions, a reference to the hash of the previous block (if block number is greater than 1), and a hash of its contents and the header.
+Each block holds a group of transactions, a link to the hash of the preceding block (for all blocks after the first), and its own hash, which is generated from its contents and header.

 ## Building the Blockchain: from Transactions to Blocks

-We're ready to start making our blockchain!
-Right now, there's nothing on the blockchain, but we can get things started by defining the '*genesis block*' (the first block in the system).
-Because the genesis block isn’t linked to any prior block, it gets treated a bit differently, and we can arbitrarily set the system state.
-In our case, we’ll **create accounts** for our two users (Alice and Bob) and give them 50 coins each.
+Now we’re ready to build our blockchain!
+Since it’s currently empty, we’ll begin by creating the **genesis block**, which is the very first block in the chain.
+Unlike other blocks, it doesn’t reference a previous one, so we can define its state manually.
+For our setup, we’ll initialize accounts for Alice and Bob, assigning 50 coins to each.

 ```python
 # Genesis block